 Have you ever felt like everything is spinning and you’re about to lose your balance any time?
 You may feel dizzy after you move your neck.
 This could be cervical vertigo.
 Another name for this is cervicogenic dizziness.

 Some of the possible causes of this kind of dizziness are trauma to your cervical spine, neck disorders, or bad neck posture.
 It can also be because of a head injury where your neck and head alignment has been disrupted.
-Let’s get to know more about cervical vertigo in this article.
+Let’s get to know more about cervical vertigo in this article, including how long vertigo lasts.

 What are the Symptoms of Cervical Vertigo?